coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 ## Deposit funds from L1
 All funds within Anomix Network are originally sourced from L1 Mina account.
 You are supposed to make a fund deposit from L1 wallet balance, then you could quickly get corresponding L2 value notes storing funds!

+## Transfer funds within L2
+All funds are storing as value notes within Anomix Network.
+With knowledge of UTXO model, fund transfer aligns with `Joint-Split` pattern.
+That means, if no one of your value notes is equal to or greater than the amount you plan to transfer, you would first aggregate (`Joint`) multiple value notes to make their sum equal enough or greater than.
+Then if their sum is greater than payment amount, you also need to `Split` a part (as a new value note) for your change(找零).